syntropy/webreduce/README.md

 ### Versioning

 This project is versioned with the help of the [Semantic Versioning Specification](http://semver.org/) using `0.0.0` as the initial version.
 Please make sure you have read the guidelines before increasing a version number either for a release or a hotfix.
-As this is not a library project, think about new features from a user perspective.

 ## Contributing